Draw a representation of the water surface and its reflection!

-Let’s continue with the rest of the ellipse.
+Let’s continue blurring the rest of the ellipse.

 Adjust the size of the fingertip brush as well as the size of the line as the width of the line gets bigger and bigger.

-We will now trace the nub of this wave from the outside to the inside.
+Now, trace the narrow part of the wave from the outside to the inside.

-Earlier it was the gap between the ripples, but now you are going to trace over the lines of the ripples.
+Earlier we traced the gap between the ripples, but now we will trace over the lines of the ripples.

 It’s okay if you pull too much on it and it looks like the person is cut off.

-We have achieved the shimmering and translucent look of water.
+With this we have achieved the shimmering and translucent look of the water surface

 From here, let’s add more water texture.

-Create a new layer on top of the inverted person layer and set it to “multiply”.
+Create a new layer on top of the layer of the inverted person and set it to “multiply”.

 Use a thick pen to fill in the gaps between the ripples.

-The amount should be just right, about the size of the image, but not so much that it is interrupted and slightly overshadowed by the reflection of the person.
+The amount should be about the same as the image, broken up, and slightly covered with the reflection of the person.